Back to Directory Claude Drama Triangle Coach icon

 Prerequisites

-• Claude Code: npm install -g @anthropic-ai/claude-code
+• Claude Code: npm install -g @anthropic-ai/claude-code, so claude works in a new terminal.

 • A Whisper model configured in Tuple for live transcription.
 Email support@tuple.app if you need local transcription enabled for your team.